voedger/reqmd/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+reqmd is released under the Apache 2.0 license.
+See LICENSE.txt

 ## Acknowledgments